ThabiKS/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that creates a directory named my_first_directory in the /tmp/ directory.
+ script that creates a directory named my_first_directory in t

+he /tmp/ directory.